schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 | Expire              | `3600000` (1000 hours)      |
 | TTL                 | `3600` (1 hour)             |

-Run the following to verify the configuration:
+Run the following to verify the configuration.

 ```shell
 # generate template